 You have your own pattern

 ecSatter and The Joy of Eating support you in being nurturing and trusting with feeding yourself and gaining weight in your own distinctive pattern during pregnancy.
 The primary nutrition goal of ecSatter is structure and the primary intervention is meal planning.
 Within the context of structure, manage your energy intake by paying attention to your internal regulators of hunger, appetite and satiety.
 The best pattern of weight gain for you and your baby grows out of your respecting and paying attention to yourself.

 Be positive and reliable about taking care of yourself with food.
 Emphasize three meals a day and as many snacks as necessary to feel comfortable and energetic.
 Don’t burden yourself with food prescriptions, portion sizes, and patterns.
 Instead, choose food you enjoy at three meals a day with and snacks is you need them.
 Include nutritious food, not because you have to, but because you enjoy it.3 For you to be faithful about feeding yourself, your food must be richly rewarding to plan, prepare, provide and eat.4

 Eat as much as you are hungry for

 Reliably providing yourself with appealing food at predictable times and attending to your internal cues will allow you to will do well nutritionally and gain weight in a way that is right for you.

-Go to meals and snacks hungry but not famished, pay attention to your eating and enjoy it, and eat until your hunger goes away and your food stops tasting as good.
+Go to meals and snacks hungry but not famished, pay attention to your eating, enjoy it, and eat until your hunger goes away and your food stops tasting as good.
 You will stop because you lose interest in eating and because you know another meal or snack is coming soon when you can do it all over again.
-As you do it over and over again, your sensations of hunger and fullness will become stronger and more reliable.
+As you connect with your food over and over again, your sensations of hunger and fullness will become stronger and more reliable.